vegaprotocol/specs/protocol/0067-transfers.md

 - [ ] As a user I cannot transfer funds from accounts that I do not own
 - [ ] As a user I cannot transfer funds from accounts I own but from the type is not supported
 - [ ] As a user I can do a transfer from a correct account, and fees are taken from my account to execute the transfer
+  - [ ] The fee cost is correctly calculated using the network parameter
   - [ ] If I have enough funds to pay transfer and fees, the transfer happen
   - [ ] If I do not have enough funds to pay transfer and fees, the transfer is stopped.
   - [ ] The fees are being paid into the infrastructure pool